mayankadlakha/clinic-appointments/docs/design-decisions.md

 Limitations
 * Service is quite coupled to Express framework.
 In future, could make service more simple and the router/controller can handle Express specific details.
 It also makes it a bit harder to test the service in isolation, without using a lot of mocks.
+* Appointments service uses current server time to default datetimeFrom when it isnt provided.
+This time could be different from the client and may lead to unexpected results.